franciscorafart/learning-notes/architecture/DistributedSystems.md

 Nowadays applications are very complex systems that integrate a number of services running on different machines and geographical locations.
 They act as distributed systems.

-Client-server: Simple distributed architecture of the eaarly world wide web.
+Client-server: Simple distributed architecture of the early world wide web.
 Tends to have a monolithic code base, difficult to scale and maintain on the long run.

 ### NGNIX